WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 • Monthly fee: None

 Tangerine issues Retirement Savings Plan (RSP) GICs, which are commonly known as an RRSP GICs as well.
 Terms for RSP GICs with Tangerine range from 90 days to five years, with term options for 180 and 270 day GICs, along with 1.5 year GICs as well.
-Rates range from 0.5% to 1.20%, depending on the term.
 There is no minimum investment required to open a GIC.

 Tax-Free Guaranteed Investment (TFSA GIC)